bgonzalezbustamante/quant-methods-elites/README.md

 ## Metadata and Preservation

 This code and data are stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier (DOI: TBC) is provided by Zenodo.
+Furthermore, a Digital Object Identifier is provided by Zenodo.

 ``` r
 quant-methods-elites